cmeeren/Facil/README.md

 * Highly configurable with simple, yet flexible [YAML configuration](https://github.com/cmeeren/Facil/blob/master/facil_reference.yaml)
 * Helpful build-time error messages and warnings
 * At runtime, supply a connection string for simplicity or use your own managed connections
-* Can be configured to use `ValueOption` instead of `Option` (potentially specific to single procedure/script inputs and outputs)
+* Can be configured to use `ValueOption` instead of `Option` (separately for inputs and outputs, for some or all procedures/scripts)
 * Can create DTOs for tables and automatically (or manually) use those DTOs as return values for matching result sets, simplifying your mapping to domain entities
-* Can also map directly to any record type you specify
+* Can also map directly to any record type you specify (as mentioned previously)
-* Can accept suitable DTOs instead of a list of parameters, e.g. you can just pass your `UserDto` to your `SaveUser` procedure instead of explicitly supplying all parameters from the DTO
+* Can accept suitable DTOs instead of a list of parameters, e.g. you can just pass your `UserDto` to your `SaveUser` procedure instead of explicitly supplying all parameters from the DTO – less noise, and one less thing to update each time you add parameters
 * Supports table-valued parameters in both procedures and scripts
 * Supports stored procedure output parameters and return values
 * Supports lazy execution, both sync (returns `seq`) and async (if your target supports .NET Standard 2.1 – returns `IAsyncEnumerable`, use with e.g. [FSharp.Control.AsyncSeq](https://github.com/fsprojects/FSharp.Control.AsyncSeq))